dense-analysis/neural/README.md

 ## ℹ️ Disclaimer

-All input data (including visually highlighted code and configurable context lines of code) will be sent to third party servers in order to query the machine learning models.
+All input data will be sent to third party servers in order to query the machine learning models.

 Language generation models based on the transformer architecture have shown